On strong convergence of an elliptic regularization with the Neumann boundary condition applied to a stationary advection equation: Introduction

 In Section $\ref{sec:H1}$, we show that estimates \eqref{ratesL2}, \eqref{ratesH1}, \eqref{ratesL2char} hold with $r=1/2$ when the solution $u$ to \eqref{BVP} belongs to $H^1_{\bdryin}(\domain)$ (Theorem \ref{thm:1/2convergence}).
+Moreover, we can prove the strong convergence of $u_\Ge$ to $u$ in the $H^1$ sense in this situation (Corollary \ref{cor:H1_strong}).
 We remark that, although we assume in Theorem \ref{thm:1/2convergence} that the solution $u$ to the boundary value problem \eqref{BVP} belongs to $H^1_{\GG_-}(\GO)$, it is hard to give a necessary and sufficient condition for its existence.
-For example, Livne and Schuss \cite{1973LS} claimed the existence of the $H^1$ solution under the assumption that the functions $\adv$ and $\reac$ are smooth, the inhomogeneous term $f$ belongs to $H^1(\GO)$, and the characteristic boundary $\GG_0$ is empty.
-Under these assumptions, they could give a convergence estimate like

-with some positive constant $C$.
+Some sufficient conditions for the existence were provided in \cite{Lube}.
 As far as the authors know, such a characterization of $H^1$ solutions is not completed yet.
-For interested readers, see \cite{2017Be}.
-This is why we assume regularity of $u$ directly.
+For interested readers, see \cite{2017Be, SP}.
+Instead of posing a sufficient condition for the existence of the $H^1$ solution, we just assume its regularity in order to focus on discussing its convergence rate.